Past Presidents

 President 1987-1990

-Derek Burke was born in 1930.
-He trained as a chemist at the University of Birmingham from 1947 to 1953, and subsequently did postdoctoral work at Yale University (1953-1955), isolating novel nucleosides from a Caribbean sponge with arabinose as the pentose sugar.
-After marriage to Mary Elizabeth Dukeshire on Long Island, USA, in May 1955, he returned to the UK and, rather than being called up for military service, he was fortunate to get a job at the National Institute for Medical Research from 1955 to 1960 working on influenza virus and interferon.
-He then went to Aberdeen University as a Lecturer, later Senior Lecturer, in Biochemistry.
-In 1969, he was appointed by the University of Warwick as the founding Professor of their new Department of Biological Sciences where he continued research on the molecular biology of viruses and on interferon.
-He led a group which isolated clones of human interferon genes and also made the first monoclonal antibody against human interferon, both in collaboration with British companies, and he was a member for many years of the working parties responsible for clinical trials of interferon in the UK.
+Derek Burke (1930–2019) was born in 1930.
+He trained as a chemist at the University of Birmingham from 1947 to 1953, and subsequently did postdoctoral work at Yale University isolating novel nucleosides from a Caribbean sponge with arabinose as the pentose sugar.
+He returned to the UK and got a job at the National Institute for Medical Research from 1955 to 1960 working on influenza virus and interferon.
+He then worked at Aberdeen University as a lecturer, later senior lecturer, in Biochemistry.
+In 1969, he was appointed by the University of Warwick as the founding Professor of their new Department of Biological Sciences, where he continued research on the molecular biology of viruses and on interferon.
+He led a group which isolated clones of human interferon genes and also made the first monoclonal antibody against human interferon, both in collaboration with British companies.
+He was a member, for many years, of the working parties responsible for clinical trials of interferon in the UK.

 1990-2000